MorneSaunders360/nh_nicehash/README.md

 9. Select "NiceHash Api" and "Download this repository with HACS"
 10. Once downloaded, go to settings, then devices and services
 11. Click on add intergration and search for 'NiceHash Api'
-12. Follow the prompt with user name and then password, wait for 2 minutes and your data should be loaded
+12. Follow the prompt with Organisation Id ,Key and Secret wait for 1 minutes and your data should be loaded

 13. Setup cards and automations